You are here

 The Impact of New Health Technology Framework (the Framework) outlines the process by which IHPA, via its Clinical Advisory Committee (CAC), will monitor and review the impact of new health technologies on the existing classifications in order to accurately account for them in the pricing of public hospital services.

 In consultation with the CAC, IHPA will:

-National Hospital Cost Data Collection, Public Hospitals Cost Report, Round 20 (Financial year 2015-16)7 March 2018
+National Hospital Cost Data Collection, AR-DRG Cost Weight tables V8.0x, Round 21 (Financial year 2016-17)20 June 2019

-National Hospital Cost Data Collection, Private Hospital Cost Report, Round 20 (Financial year 2015-16)13 February 2018
+National Hospital Cost Data Collection, Private Hospital Cost Report, Round 21 (Financial year 2016-17)

 The private sector National Hospital Cost Data Collection (NHCDC) is a voluntary collection that produces a range of hospital cost and activity information by the Australian Refined Diagnosis Related Groups (AR-DRG).
-This report includes the findings from Round 20 (financial year 2015-16) of the NHCDC for acute admitted care provided by overnight private hospitals.
+This report includes the findings from Round 21 (financial year 2016-17) of the NHCDC for acute admitted care provided by overnight private hospitals.

 The National Health Reform Act 2011 (the Act), section 131(1)(f), provides that IHPA will determine the public hospital functions that are to be funded in the states and territories by the Commonwealth, except where otherwise agreed between the Commonwealth and a state or territory.